 How to Tell If Pests Are Lurking in Your Attic

 If you hear any kind of noise coming from your attic, it’s probably not a ghost.
 You likely have a pest problem, and by the time you notice the noise, unfortunately, the problem could be a large one.
 Like we mentioned above, rodents can spread some diseases through the air, so it’s best to let a professional enter your attic and treat the problem if you know you have one.
-Even if you don’t breath in toxic dust by going into your attic, you could track contaminants into your living space.
+Even if you don’t breathe in toxic dust by going into your attic, you could track contaminants into your living space.

 If you decide to enter your attic, look for chewing marks, listen for noises, and keep an eye out for nests and droppings.
 Be sure to check floor cavities, window fixtures, insulation, wood, and other less obvious areas for signs of life.